DeLoSoCode/DeLoSo/README.md

 3.baseline folder:

 This folder contains the implementations of the three comparison algorithms used in the baseline of this paper, which are Default, InitSwarm, and DynSwarm.
-In addition, we have conducted ablation experiments to verify the effects of netlist diversity and parameter diversity on the evaluation component.
-The implementation programs of the DeLoSo_edif and DeLoSo_Parameter algorithms used in the ablation experiments are located in the DeLoSo_edif and DeLoSo_Parameter packages under this folder, respectively.

 4.example folder: